awni/awni.github.io/_posts/2021-9-6-intro-fisher-information.md

 ### Bernoulli Distribution

-Let's look at a Bernoulli distribution as another example.
+Let's use the Bernoulli distribution as another example.
 The Bernoulli distribution is that of a biased coin which has probability $\theta$ of turning up heads (or $1$) and probability $1-\theta$ of turning up tails (or $0$).
 We should expect that the more biased the coin, the easier it is to identify the